-An analysis of the projected revenues and planned capital expenditures indicate that the City will maintain financial feasibility through the 5-year planning period.
-The City is projected to accumulate over \$116,209,000 over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of \$107,825,000 in capital improvement expenditures over the planning period.
+An analysis of the projected revenues and planned capital expenditures indicate that overall City capital project revenues will exceed costs by an estimated \$6.2 million over the next five (5) years.
+The City is projected to accumulate \$36.4 million in revenues over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of 30.2 million in capital improvement projects over the planning period.